TheSwagLord69/ict3203_lab_quiz_1_notes/README.md

 docker network inspect jenkins
 ```

-Access the webpage at `http://localhost:9000`.
-This might take awhile.
+Access the SonarQube webpage at `http://localhost:9000`.
+This might take a while.

 ## Login